Kenny Rogers’ Family: 5 Fast Facts You Need to Know

 1. He Was Married 5 Times, Each Marriage Lasting Longer Than the Previous One

 The legendary country music singer married five times.
 He married his first wife, Janice Gordon, in 1958, and they divorced in 1960.
-The same year, he married Jean Rogers and they were married until 1963.
+He married Jean Rogers in 1960 and they were married until 1963.

 He then married Margo Anderson in 1964.
 That marriage lasted 12 years, until their divorce in 1976.
 Rogers married Marianne Gordon in 1977, and they were together until their divorce in 1993.